Movie: The Black Cat (1934)

 This Depression-era horror thriller from Universal presents a campy but sadistic tableau of devilry and revenge, as Dracula star Bela Lugosi launches a campaign of reprisal against his archenemy, a murderous Satanic priest played by none other than fellow monster movie great Boris Karloff.

 While it may seem campy today, director Edgar Ulmer’s Satanic thriller The Black Cat was remarkably provocative for its time, delivering murderous cults, serial killers, corpses preserved in glass coffins, and even a scene where a man is strapped to a rack and skinned alive.
-It, uh, doesn’t look very convincing, but this was almost certainly the very first skinning scene in Hollywood history, so the bar was low.
+That effect admittedly doesn’t look very convincing, but this was almost certainly the very first skinning scene in Hollywood history, so the bar was low.

-And although a few previous American films had referenced Satanism, rare was the pre-code film that invoked the devil so flagrantly as this, establishing a long lineage of movie cults that meet in secret, wear sinister black robes, chant unintelligbly, and ritually murder virgins.
-In fact, Ulmer and screenwriter Peter Ruric based The Black Cat on the scandals of Aleister Crowley…sort of.
+And although a few previous films had referenced Satanism, rare was the pre-code movie that invoked the devil so flagrantly as this, establishing a long lineage of movie cults that meet in secret, wear sinister black robes, chant unintelligbly, and ritually murder virgins.
+In fact, Ulmer and screenwriter Peter Ruric based The Black Cat very loosely on the scandals of Aleister Crowley.